 Here is a literal translation of my soundbite: “I come here because the coffee is strong and good.
 I like, there is a layer of crema.
 It is very well made.”
 Yay for speaking French at a first-grade level!
 My friends at the restaurant were nevertheless impressed.
 I told them that actually, this is my second time on Senegalese TV; they love me here.
 Hahahaha.

 And a musing related to the political events I was covering: ever since I moved to Senegal and realized the country had a human rights-violating loony tune for its next-door president, I have noticed haunting similarities between Jammeh and Trump.
 It is almost like Trump modeled himself after the man.
 Jammeh claimed that HIV could be cured with herbs while blocking access to actual life-saving interventions.
 Trump is a vaccine-sceptic (and climate change denier, and basic scientific fact denier).
 Jammeh throws Gambian journalists in jail.
 Trump calls reputed news organizations “fake news” and refuses to answer their questions at press conferences.
 I could continue along these lines indefinitely, but I’m so sick of both men that I don’t feel like wasting the time and effort.
 Suffice it to say, fingers crossed Gambia kicks out Jammeh (ideally today) without bloodshed… just in time for the United States’ very first Big Man to take over where he left off – only with a billion times more power at his fingertips.
-During the campaign, Trump kept saying the U.S. is turning into the third world… and in this one sense, that’s the only thing he was right about.
+During the campaign, Trump kept saying the U.S. is turning into the third world… and in this one sense only, he was right.

 Oh, and a third P.S.: I left the reporter anonymous in the pix and print not because of anything shady but only because I didn’t feel like telling him about my blog after only a few days working with him, and I don’t mention or show people without their permission.